MarcoCollesei/RentinBo/README.md

-In case .ipynb files are not rendered correctly just copypaste their link to: https://nbviewer.jupyter.org/
+In case .ipynb files are not rendered correctly just copy-paste their link to: https://nbviewer.jupyter.org/